PHart3/2-groups-agda/Final/README.md

 ## Manual Type-Checking

 1. Install Agda 2.6.4.3.
-2. Add the lib files in the four sub-directories of `../` to your Agda libraries file.
+2. Add all lib files in the repo to your Agda libraries file.
 3. Type-check the file `Final-thms.agda`.

 The type-checking of this file is very intensive.
 We have verfied that the type-checker